 Enhancing Information Security with Virtualization

-Virtual machines have become essential to the productivity of computation, providing features such as enhanced security, integrity, and convenience, along with minimal overhead costs and improved ROI.
+Virtual machines have become essential to the productivity of computation, providing features such as enhanced security, integrity, and convenience, minimal overhead costs and improved ROI.

 Pertinent Pointers to Address IT Security